Bastardkb/bastardkb.github.io/fw/procyon-compile.md

 If you want to use Github actions to compile your firmware (rather than doing it locally in the console), you will need to:

 - fork the [BastardKB QMK userspace repository][bkbus]
-- switch to the `bkb-develop` branch
+- switch to the `develop` branch
 - **in the `Actions` tab, enable workflows**

-If you switched to the `bkb-develop` branch, then your userspace is already pointing to the `bkb-develop` branch of our QMK fork.
+If you switched to the `develop` branch, then your userspace is already pointing to the `develop` branch of our QMK fork.
 This is where the code for the Dilemma/MAX V3 is stored.

 ## Compiling your firmware